TheSantacloud/blog/content/posts/GMs are like DJs.md

 And that's very important thing to know if I were to draw this comparison, so I set out to find out.

 Well, actually, I have *some* idea.
 The only thing I do know is when we wanted to hire one for our wedding; so lets start with that.

+Also- it's important to note that I'm talking about **professional DJs**, not cousin Steve with an iPhone and a bluetooth connection.

 ### Initial knowledge from personal experience